 considered the word of God in the gospel of John, manifested in human flesh

-the holy place qualifies us to advance into the Most Holy Place, but standing
+the holy place qualifies us to advance to the Most Holy Place, for residing

 in front of the curtain is the golden altar of incense, representing prayer.